 Comfort isn’t just about vertical stiffness.
 Getting a frame that is your size and that suits your riding style will make a significant impact on how comfortable your bike feels to you.
 Finding a comfortable seat, seatpost and grips will go a long way too.

-Which is the Stiffest?
+Which Is The Stiffest?

 Frame manufacturers essentially make trade-offs by selecting different tube diameters and wall thicknesses, allowing a frame to be made stiffer, or stronger, or lighter.
 Touring frames are perhaps the stiffest of all frame varieties (and also the heaviest!) because they carry heavy loads on the front and rear, requiring a stiff enough chassis to reduce twisting.

-Which is the Lightest?
+Which Is The Lightest?

 The goal of any good frame manufacturer is to put frame material only where it’s needed.
-Aluminium and titanium are known for being lighter weight than steel – but is this true?
+Aluminium and titanium are known for being lighter than steel – but is this true?

 A titanium frame that is equal in strength to a steel frame is about half the weight and half the stiffness.
-To increase the frame stiffness to an adequate amount, titanium manufacturers use large diameter tubing.
+To increase the frame stiffness to an adequate amount, titanium manufacturers use large-diameter tubing.
 This results in a frame that is strong and stiff, yet often lighter (and more expensive) than steel.

 An aluminium frame is about a third as stiff, a third of the weight and half as strong as a steel frame with the same tubing specifications.
 You’ll notice that like titanium frames, aluminium frames also require large tubing diameters with thicker walls in order to maintain adequate strength and stiffness.
-Despite using more metal, bike frames made out of aluminium tend to be lighter than both titanium and steel!
+Despite using more metal, bike frames made out of aluminium tend to be lighter than both titanium and steel.

-Which is the Easiest to Repair and Modify?
+Which Is The Easiest To Repair and Modify?

 Getting it fixed

 All frames are repairable.
 Steel is the easiest to repair, but don’t expect your roadside repair in Kyrgyzstan to be a permanent fix.
-Steel tubing is very thin compared to most industrial products and unless the welder is familiar with bicycle frames, there’s a good chance your frame will end up damaged in the welding process (although the quick fix may well keep you going).
+Steel tubing is very thin compared to most industrial products and unless the welder makes bike frames for a living, there’s a good chance your frame will end up damaged in the welding process (although the quick fix may well keep you going).

-Which will Last the Longest?
+Which Will Last The Longest?

-Although the lack of fatigue strength in aluminium frames seems alarming, they are actually engineered to be three or more times stronger than a steel frame, easily withstanding the stresses of bicycle touring.
-In summary, a well-designed frame of any material won’t be affected by fatigue.
+Although the lack of fatigue strength in aluminium frames seems alarming, they are engineered to be three or more times stronger than a steel frame, easily withstanding the stresses of bicycle touring.
+In short, a well-designed frame of any material won’t be affected by fatigue.